DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-10-14-medical-practice-growth-strategies.md

 #### **6. Convert Visitors with 24/7 Managed Chat**

-A managed chat is an important part of streamlining patient experience on your website.
-This 24/7 support option answers questions, keeps them on your website, and turns them into a new patient.
+A managed chat tool is an important part of streamlining the patient experience on your website.
+This 24/7 support option answers questions, keeps them on your website, and turns them into new patients.

 Intake professionals who receive special training to work on medical websites can turn visitors into patients around the clock.